syncfusion-content/blazor-docs/blazor/diagram/nodes/customization.md

 ## How to set ZIndex property for node

-* The nodes' z-order property specifies the stack order of the node.
+* The nodes' ZIndex property specifies the stack order of the node.
 A node with a greater stack order is always in front of a node with a lower stack order.
 By default, the value is -1.

 The following code illustrates how to render nodes based on the stack order.